Australasian Mental Health and Higher Education Conference

 - Flourishing in higher education – What does resilience and mental health have to do with higher education policy?
 This theme invites papers on mental health in the higher education policy agenda.
 Furthermore, it recognises universities as settings for mental health promotion, prevention and intervention.

 - Humanising teaching and learning for mental health.
 This theme invites papers on humanising pedagogy, enhancing mental health through the reconceptualization of curriculum design.
-It encompasses pedadogy to support students’ transition, engagement, satisfaction, and retention.
+It encompasses pedagogy to support students’ transition, engagement, satisfaction, and retention.

 - Contemporary approaches supporting staff who are working with students with severe and complex mental heath issues.
 This theme invites papers on effectively educating staff in mental health literacy and in informed responses to severe and complex mental health challenges.